sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 # Technologies Used:

 This pipeline utilizes R Studio to process and visualize 16S amplicon sequence variant data. dada2, phyloseq, Biostrings, ggplot2, RColorBrewer and tidyverse are used in this pipeline.
+The most recent version of SILVA, 138.2 is employed for taxonomic assignment.

 # Known Issues or Limitations:

 The phyloseq link denoted above can also be used to troubelshoot its installation.
 Issues with installing packages may be attributed to the version of R Studio you are working with.
 Ensure installation of packages compatible your system's version of R Studio.
 You may need to install newer versions of some packages such that they can be used.

+Ensure the most recent version of SILVA is used to assign taxonomy.
+Ensure it can be accessed on your system using the path you input in assignTaxonomy().

+Portions of this script will need to be edited, such that they are applicable to your system.
+For instance, you must manually denote where your working directory is, rather than using the sample one displayed in this code.

 # License:

 This script is not licensed.
-It can be accessed and distributed by the public via github.
+It can be freely accessed and distributed via github.

 # Contact Information and Acknowledgments: